HattMayes/SQL_Intermediate_Project/README.md

 ### 1. Customer Segmentation
 - Categorised customers based on their Lifetime Value (LTV), which is how much revenue they have brought to the company since their first purchase.
-- Each customer was assigned a segmented value, either Low, Mid or High-value based on an where they sat in the range of average spending.
+- Each customer was assigned a segmented value, either Low, Mid or High-value based on where they sat in the range of average spending.
 - Calculated key metrics: total revenue and LTV.

 **Query:** [1_Customer_Segmentation.sql](/1_Customer_Segmentation.sql)